 Demodex can be treated with tea tree oil-based eyelid cleansers.
 These cleaners tend to be harsher on the skin and eyelids.

 TheraLife’s three-pronged approaches allow us to control ocular rosacea.

 Home Remedies for Ocular Rosacea

-Local measures, such as warm compresses and lid scrubs, can be helpful.
+Home remedies such as warm compresses and lid scrubs can be helpful.
 In ocular rosacea, eyelid scrubbing plus a steroid is necessary.
 In most cases, the severity of ocular rosacea needs to be treated with a structured, proven protocol.

 - Fujita M, Igarashi T, Kurai T, et al. Correlation between dry eye and rheumatoid arthritis activity.
 Am J Ophthalmol 2005;140:808-13.

 - Lemp MA.
 Report of the National Eye Institute/Industry Workshop on clinical trials in dry eyes.
 CLAO Journal 1995;21:221-31.

 - Ngian GS.
 Rheumatoid arthritis.
 Aus Fam Phys 2010;39:626-8.

 - Firestein GS.
 Kelley’s Textbook of heumatology.
 8th ed.
 Philadelphia: Saunders Elsevier; 2009.

 - Wolfe F, Michaud K. Prevalence, risk, and risk factors for oral and ocular dryness with particular emphasis on rheumatoid arthritis.
 J Rheum 2008;35:1023-30.